gharbia-mohammed/Predicting-E-commerce-Sales-with-Linear-Regression/README.md

 2- Length of Membership is the most influential factor — loyal customers tend to spend more.

 3- The model can be used to target high-value customers and improve personalized marketing strategies.

+## Conclusion

+The linear regression model effectively predicts yearly customer spending and identifies the behavioral factors that drive revenue.